Quick Summary: Eyebrows & Minoxidil

 - Dry Skin: You can apply hair oil or cream to the area to help relieve this symptom

-- Unwanted Hair Growth: If the solution spreads beyond the intended area, it could stimulate hair growth in these spots
+- Unwanted Hair Growth: If the solution spreads beyond the intended area, it could stimulate hair growth such as in your cheeks

 - Allergic Reactions: Although rare, some individuals may be allergic to Minoxidil and experience reactions like severe itching.
 Stop using Minoxidil and consult with your healthcare provider if this occurs.